10 Aug What to look for when buying a property for land banking.

 We are big fans of the Oracle of Omaha around here and find a few of his quotes are bandied about at various times of the year, some more often than others.
-With the time of year, current state of the market and present political uncertainty, this quote in particular strikes us as relevant:
+Given the time of year, current state of the market and present economic uncertainty, this quote in particular strikes us as relevant:

 “Be fearful when others are greedy and greedy when others are fearful.” – Warren Buffett

-With uncertainty around the election, we see banks less willing to lend, councils less willing to approve and speculation rife from regular Joe’s with no more insight into the future than the Jane’s sitting next to them.
-Good thing we have our own panel of private funders (ahem.).
+With uncertainty around the economy and the state of the property market, we see banks less willing to lend to those who have kept them afloat for many years, people making hasty decisions, and speculation rife from regular Joe’s with no more insight into the future than the Jane’s sitting next to them.

 We like uncertainty and the possibilities it provides.

 There will be those content to ride that wave of uncertainty, secure in themselves and the decisions they have made.
 They understand risk and are happy to play the long game.

 There will be others, however, who panic, scramble to sell and are happy to accept an offer that allays their fears.
 And this is where the opportunity lies.

 That said, we thought we’d take this moment to share our thoughts on what to look for when buying a block of land, should one of those unicorn opportunities arise.
 These points cover the Mum and Dad planning for their forever home, all the way through to the developer buying up multiple lots to hold on to as part of a landbanking strategy until the time is right to develop.

 There is good sense in buying the best block in the best suburb that you can afford.

 We suggest checking out the Australian Bureau of Statistics for information around your proposed suburb.
 It’s a helpful guide to the local demographic, economy and industry, education and employment etc. Particularly if you are developing to on-sell, this is a great tool to help define your target market and offering, as well as pricing your project for sale.